Electrium-Mobility/electrium-electrical-esc/README.md

 # Electrium ESC V1.0

-This is the initial version of the Electronic Speed Controller.
+This is Electrium's version of the Electronic Speed Controller (dubbed the BESC).
 Heavy reference was from the VESC 4.11 model from here: https://github.com/vedderb/bldc-hardware.

+## Getting Started

+The first thing required is to install KiCad from here: https://www.kicad.org/.
+Once downloaded, you should be able to pull from the repo and open the project.
+There are multiple embedded sheets from the top view that you can access.

 ## Sheets

 #### MCU

 The MCU is responsible for the control of the entire circuit.
-This includes getting Firmware uploaded, controlling the Motor controlling, and receiving signals from the remote control.
+This includes getting Firmware uploaded, controlling the Motor, and receiving signals from the remote control.
+It is the main brain of the ESC!

 #### Motor Driver